syncfusion-content/wpf-docs/wpf/DockingManager/Interactive-Features.md

 <table>
 <tr>
 <td>
-[XAML]        &lt;!--To set the width and height of the element in the Docked Mode--&gt;        &lt;Grid Name="Properties" sftools:DockingManager.DesiredWidthInFloatingMode="400" sftools:DockingManager.DesiredHeightInFloatingMode="400"/&gt;</td></tr>
+[XAML]        <!--To set the width and height of the element in the Docked Mode-->        <Grid Name="Properties" sftools:DockingManager.DesiredWidthInFloatingMode="400" sftools:DockingManager.DesiredHeightInFloatingMode="400"/></td></tr>
 <tr>
 <td>
 [C#]//To set the width of the element in Floating Mode.this.DockingManager.SetDesiredWidthInFloatingMode(Properties, 300);//To set the Height of the element in Floating Mode.this.DockingManager.SetDesiredHeightInFloatingMode(Properties, 200);</td></tr>